 The ceiling of the church is characterised by a kind of Late Gothic fan vaulting where the ribs of the fans intersect to form a web pattern.
 This kind of vaulting is characteristic of the Late Gothic in Krems and the Wachau region and examples abound.

 Where Oberranna was built as a fortified church, other fortified churches in the area were only equipped with defensive structures much later.
 One such example is the Fortified Church of Weissenkirchen which is dedicated to the Assumption of the Virgin Mary.
 The oldest part of the church dates from between 1270 and 1290 with additions and expansions continually transforming the building up until the end of the fifteenth century.
-As can often be seen in the region, the tower of the church has a steeply pitched roof, inclined at an angle of 81°.
+As can often be seen in the region, the tower of the church has a steeply pitched roof, inclined at an angle of 81° and such steeply pitched rooves are another characteristic of churches in the region.
 The church was fortified at the behest of Ferdinand I as part of a strategy to counter the all too real threat of a Turkish invasion.
 This was carried out in two phases between 1500 and 1530.
 Inside the church exhibits a mixture of Late Gothic combined with Baroque.
 Apart from a Baroque organ in green and gold, that is surmounted with playful cherubs, the church has a very fine Madonna.
 Carved from wood the statue dates from around 1520 and combines Medieval characteristics with a more modern realism.

 Another example of a fortified church is the Church of Saint Michael just outside Weissenkirchen.
 This was founded at the behest of Charlemagne and like Sankt Johann im Mauerthale, was built on a pagan site.
 At the beginning of the sixteenth century, the church was rebuilt in a Late Gothic style and it is from this period that the defensive wall that encloses the church, was built.
 This originally included five towers, of which only one now remains.
 After a fire in 1532, the tower was castellated with Renaissance style dog-tooth castellations.
 In 1630, a second fire destroyed the main roof and the nave was re-vaulted in a more Baroque manner.
 The church is distinguished by a number of Late Gothic sculptures, a Baroque pulpit and an organ that dates from the earlier part of the seventeenth century.